 Technical analysis

-Microsoft Entra Passkey Registration on Windows, iOS, and Android: A Practitioner's Playbook
+Passkey Registration on Windows, iOS, and Android: What Actually Happens, and Why It Sometimes Doesn't

-The slide deck version of a passkey rollout makes registration look like four taps.
+The slide-deck version of a passkey rollout makes registration look like four taps.
 The production reality is that registration is the credential-issuance step of a phishing-resistant authentication system, and a tenant that hasn't planned the issuance trust chain ends up with a population of users who can sign in but can't register, or who register a credential type the tenant policy then refuses to honour.
+Same UI, completely different outcomes, with nothing on the screen to explain why.

-Every passkey registration in Microsoft Entra ID is the resolution of four independent questions: (1) is the user allowed to register a passkey at all, (2) can the user prove they should be allowed to right now, (3) can the local platform actually host the credential type the user is trying to create, and (4) does the tenant's passkey profile accept the specific authenticator that's offering itself.
-A failure at any of the four produces the same vague user-facing symptom — "I can't add a passkey" — which is why support tickets on this topic tend to ping-pong between the help desk, the identity team, and Microsoft Support without anyone making progress.
+Every passkey registration in Microsoft Entra resolves four independent questions.
+Is the user allowed to register a passkey at all?
+Can the user prove they should be allowed to right now?
+Can the local platform actually host the credential type the user is trying to create?
+And does the tenant's passkey profile accept the specific authenticator that's offering itself?
+A failure at any one of the four produces the same vague user-facing symptom — "I can't add a passkey" — which is why support tickets on this topic tend to ping-pong around without anyone making progress.

-This article gives you the four-question decision tree, the platform-specific failure modes for Windows Hello, iOS Authenticator, Android Authenticator, and FIDO2 hardware keys, the Microsoft Graph queries to inventory what your users have actually registered, and the rollout pattern that prevents the help-desk surge.
+What follows is the four-question decision tree, the platform-specific failure modes for Windows Hello, iOS Authenticator, Android Authenticator, and FIDO2 hardware keys, the Graph queries to inventory what your users have actually registered, and the rollout pattern that prevents the help-desk surge.
+The Microsoft references — register a passkey, authentication methods policy, passkey FIDO2 policy, and Temporary Access Pass — are the authoritative source for the underlying mechanics.

 The four-question decision tree